The Service Desk Handbook of Sanjay Nair

 The making of the service desk handbook

 Nair's passion for writing and his previous experience in writing sports reports provided the inspiration for him to embark on writing a book.
-After gaining experience reviewing books for IT governance publishing, he decided to channel his knowledge and expertise into creating a comprehensive guide on service desk processes, metrics, and documentation.
+After gaining experience reviewing books for IT governance publishing, he decided to channel his knowledge and expertise into creating The Service Desk Handbook, a guide on service desk processes, metrics, and documentation.
 His goal was to compile all his research and insights into a single resource that would benefit others in the field.

 "I think the beauty of it happens when you figure out how to deal with different kinds of people because skills you can always develop.
 You can do numerous training courses, get numerous certifications, but if you do not know how to handle people, then the service industry is just not for you.
 You might as well sit behind a PC and just code your life away because you're not going to move ahead."